seemueller-io/toak/README.md

 ## Overview

 `code-tokenizer-md` is a tool that processes git repository files, cleans code, redacts sensitive information, and generates markdown documentation with token counts using the Llama 3 tokenizer.

+## Philosophy
+> Human-first technologies for a better tomorrow.

 ```mermaid
 graph TD